gcharang/create-smartchain/README.md

-# Simple scripts to create a Komodo assetchain using a single node for testing
+# Simple scripts to create a Komodo Smart Chain using a single node for testing

-This repository automates the steps described in the doc: https://docs.komodoplatform.com/assetchains/create-asset-chain-single-node.html
+This repository automates the steps described in the doc: https://developers.komodoplatform.com/basic-docs/smart-chains/smart-chain-tutorials/creating-a-smart-chain-on-a-single-node.html

-**Assumes Ubuntu desktop environment, may need tweaks for other environments**
+**Assumes Ubuntu desktop environment, may need tweaks for others**

 Clone the repository and navigate into it.